1. The shuttles are almost never on time

 You can fly to Flores.
 Do it.

-9. If you are brave enough to take a chicken bus….it will take you way longer than you want.
+9. If you are brave enough to take a chicken bus as transportation in Guatemala….it will take you way longer than you want.

 Ahhh the famous Guatemalan chicken bus, brightly coloured, puffing black carcinogenic smoke down the street, packed with locals getting to and from work.
 I have found a few travelers who say they want to take the chicken bus for the ‘experience’, to feel like a local.
 Ok, to each their own, do it.
 Just be aware that you will likely have to switch busses frequently due to route, or engine issues.
 A journey that on paper takes 1 hour can easily take 4 hours.
 The busses are hot, cramped, unreliable, and occasionally pocket theft-y.
 HOWEVER, if this is a journey you wish to take…go for it.